openPMD/openPMD-api/docs/source/index.rst

 Doxygen
 -------

-The lastest Doxygen docs for the C++ API are published at:
+The latest Doxygen docs for the C++ API are published at:

 http://www.openpmd.org/openPMD-api